 Being an inclusive lab.
 The aim of the lab is to provide a safe space where everyone can freely express themselves.
 Although this might sound trivial to some, there is ample evidence that this is not always the case in academia, e.g. with respect to gender and diversity.
 Being aware of our biases and trying to act on them is a necessary first step for improvement, but we also try to take specific steps (e.g. not sitting on manels and making sure duties within the lab are equally distributed).
 Be considerate of the whole spectrum of researchers.
 Do not judge scientific merit based on English proficiency and take into account that people have varying needs.
 One example is to use colorblind friendly color palettes, so that you do not miss out on ~5% of the population.
 Related to that, many readers will only/first skim your figures, so make sure you have clear figures with beautiful colors.

 Don’t forget to live!
 One exciting part of academia is that you have a lot of freedom in deciding when you work.
 This comes at the cost of you also having to decide when not to work, which is equally important!
+Because we want to have an active lab atmosphere, we decided that everyone is in the lab on (at least) the same three days.
 We are all different, and finding the right rhythm is a learning process.
-Inspiration usually hits me after a weekend off, and reversely my brain stops working after a long night of work.
-Obviously, work also needs to get done.
+For some people, inspiration hits after a weekend off, whereas for others it comes after a long session of work.
 To keep your mental health, keep a good work-life balance!
 That’s why occasionally we try to go for drinks together!